DeepakKumarKhatri/SpringBoot/Readme.md

 In essence, Spring Security leverages sessions and cookies, mainly JSESSIONID, to ensure you remain authenticated across requests.

 CSRF (Cross-Site Request Forgery) is a type of attack on web applications.
 It happens when an attacker tricks a user into doing something they didn't intend to do on a different website where they are already logged in.
 Spring Boot Security uses CSRF protection to stop these tricks and keep your application safe.

+## Properties:
+In Spring we can set configuration of our app through three ways:
+  1. CLI
+  2. application.properties
+  3. application.yml
+The priority order of execution of these configs by spring is this 1 then 2 then 3.